 Transplanted follicles collected by the FUE system generally take between three and five months to grow new hair.
 The results are gradual, which makes the procedure seem less obvious than surgical methods.
 FUE transplants mimic the original pattern of hair growth leaving patients with natural looking results.

-Patients opting for FUE hair transplants in Los Angeles do not require systemic anesthesia.
+Patients opting for FUE hair transplants do not require systemic anesthesia.
 Dr. Rivkin uses small amounts of local anesthetic, making the procedure virtually painless and allowing the patient to remain awake during the entire process.

-Recovery time for our Los Angeles hair loss treatment patients is minimal and in most cases patients can return to work within a day or two after undergoing the FUE treatment.
+Recovery time for hair loss treatment patients is minimal and in most cases patients can return to work within a day or two after undergoing the FUE treatment.

 The cost for FUE hair transplant treatment is similar to that of traditional surgery.
 The results are permanent.
 After the procedure, patients are instructed to keep the area clean, avoid the sun and use antibiotic ointment.